Greek Women's Handball Championship

 The Greek women's handball championship known as A1 Ethniki Women's Handball is an annual competition, the most important in Greek women's handball together with the Greek Cup.
 The competition is organised by the Hellenic Handball Federation since 1981.
 The first champion was Aris Nikaias in 1982.
 Anagennisi Artas holds the record of most titles won with 12 consecutive titles from 1995 to 2006.
 Their dominance was ended by Ormi Patras in 2007.
-The current title holder is OF Nea Ionia.
+The current title holder is PAOK.